trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

 Unfortunately, what happens in practice is that users are led into a false sense of security because they assume that they don’t have to explode and re-verify, but merely may accept the lowest common denominator verification on the whole block of information.
 This creates a pernicious problem for downstream use of the data.
 A downstream use of a constituent sub-block doesn’t know that it was not independently verified to its higher level of security.
 This widens the attack surface to any point of down-stream usage.
 This is a root cause of the most prevalent type of attack called a BOLA.

 #### Applying the concepts
-This section is non-normative.
+This section is informative.

 Lets explore the implications of applying these concepts to various `did:webs` elements.

 Using [[ref: KEL]] backed elements in a DID doc simplifies the security concerns.
 However, future discovery features related to endpoints might consider BADA-RUN.
 For instance, 'whois' data could be used with [[ref: BADA-RUN]] whereas did:web aliases should not because it could lead to an impersonation attack.
 We could have a DID document that uses [[ref: BADA-RUN]] if we modify the DID CRUD semantics to be RUN semantics without necessarily changing the verbs but by changing the semantics of the verbs.
 Then any data that fits the security policy of BADA (i.e. where BADA is secure enough) can be stored in a DID document as a database in the sky.
 For sure this includes service endpoints for discovery.
-One can sign with [[ref:CESR]] or JWS signatures.
+One can sign with [[ref: CESR]] or JWS signatures.
 The payloads are essentially KERI reply messages in terms of the fields (with modifications as needed to be more palatable), but are semantically the same.
 The DID doc just relays those replies.
 Anyone reading from the DID document is essentially getting a KERI reply message, and they then should apply the BADA rules to their local copy of the reply message.

 To elaborate, these security concepts point us to modify the DID CRUD semantics to replicate RUN semantics. _Create_ becomes synonymous with _Update_ where Update uses the RUN update. _Delete_ is modified to use the Nullify semantics. _Read_ data is modified so that any recipient of the Read response can apply BADA to its data (Read is a GET).
 So we map the CRUD of DID docs to RUN for the `did:webs` method.
 Now you have reasonable security for things like signed data.
-If its [[ref: KEL]] backed data you could even use an [[ref:ACDC]] as a data attestation for that data and the did resolver would become a caching store for [[ref:ACDCs]] issued by the AID controller.
+If its [[ref: KEL]] backed data you could even use an [[ref: ACDC]] as a data attestation for that data and the did resolver would become a caching store for [[ref: ACDCs]] issued by the AID controller.

 Architecturally, a Read (GET) from the did resolver acts like how KERI reply messages are handled for resolving service endpoint discovery from an [[ref: OOBI]].
 The query is the read in RUN and so uses KRAM.
 The reply is the response to the READ request.
 The controller of the AID updates the DID resolvers cache with updates(unsolicited reply messages).
 A trustworthy DID resolver applies the BADA rules to any updates it receives.
 Optionally the DID resolver may apply [[ref: KRAM]] rules to any READ requests to protect it from replay attacks.

-In addition, a DID doc can be a discovery mechanism for an [[ref:ACDC]] caching server by including an index (label: said) of the [[ref:SAIDs]] of the [[ref:ACDCs]] held in the resolvers cache.
+In addition, a DID doc can be a discovery mechanism for an [[ref: ACDC]] caching server by including an index (label: said) of the [[ref: SAIDs]] of the [[ref: ACDCs]] held in the resolvers cache.

 #### Reducing the attack surface
-This section is non-normative.
+This section is informative.

 The above considerations have lead us to focus on [[ref: KEL]] backed DID document blocks and data (whois files, signatures, etc) so that the trusted (local) did:webs resolver is secure.
 Any future features that could leverage [[ref: BADA-RUN]] and [[ref: KRAM]] should be considered carefully according to the above considerations.